rism-digital/muscat-guidelines/default/en/person_375.md

 ### Gender (375)

-The field **Gender** is for the gender of the person.
+The field **Gender** is for the gender of the person described in the record.

 #### Gender (375 $a)

 Select the gender of the person:
-- female
+- Female
-- male
+- Male
-- unknown
+- Unknown